SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ---------------------------

-Unlike value types, :newTerm:`reference types` are *not* copied when they are assigned to a variable or constant, or when they are passed to a function.
+Unlike value types, :newTerm:`reference types` are *not* copied when they're assigned to a variable or constant, or when they're passed to a function.
 Rather than a copy, a reference to the same existing instance is used.

 Here's an example, using the ``VideoMode`` class defined above: